 A limited number of people care about the mission: Among the non-negotiable criteria for selecting board members is an affinity for the organization’s mission.
 For some nonprofits, the focus of the mission is very narrow.
 If there is only a handful of people who care enthusiastically about your work, then that reduces your options for new board members.

 Limited access to qualified directors: Some organizations find themselves in locations where the need for services is as great as the population is small.
-Directors may cycle through more frequently, and the board to be smaller than usual.
+Directors may cycle through more frequently, and the board to be smaller than average.
+For a growing number of boards, five to seven members is the new normal with no loss of effectiveness.

-The board requires specialized skills that are in short supply: In very rare cases, a board may require specialized skills in one or more of its directors.
+The board requires specialized skills that are in short supply: In very rare cases, a board may require specialized skills or relational connections in one or more of its directors.
 These skills may not by readily available in the community, so directors that possess them may be asked to stay on for additional terms.
+This does not mean the board should give special extensions to individuals simply because they may offer legal, financial, investment, or other professional advice.

 A Word of Caution

 Don’t compromise the effectiveness of the board by allowing a board member to serve an unusually long term without real justification.
-In most cases, even rare skill sets that the board may require are available as needed through consultants or advisory panels.
+In most cases, even rare skill sets the board may require are available as needed through consultants, professionals, or advisory panels.

 10-minute Board Discussion